KevinOConnor/hsoft/docs/Protocol.md

 The message protocol is a binary protocol.
 All messages to and from the FPGA have the following format:
-`<1-byte msgid><1-byte seq><1-byte len> <n 32-bit data> <2-byte crc><1-byte sync>`
+`<1-byte msgid><2-byte lenseq><n-byte data><2-byte crc><1-byte sync>`

 The `msgid` indicates the type of content found in the remainder of the message.
-The `seq` is a sequence number (currently using only the lower 6 bits).
-The `len` field determines the number of 32-bit entries that will be contained in the following `data` field.
-The `data` field contains data (as determined by the msgid field).
+The `lenseq` is a 2-byte little endian encoded value containing a sequence number in the lower 6 bits and the data length in the top 10 bits.
+The data length determines the number of bytes contained in the following `data` field.
+The `data` field contains data (the data contents are determined by the msgid field).
 The `crc` field contains a 16-bit CRC-16-CCITT of the message (covering msgid to data).
 The `sync` field is 0x7e.

 The following `msgid` are available:
 - REQUEST (0x52): Messages generated from the host capture software intended for the FPGA.
-There is always exactly one 32-bit data item in these messages.
-That data item has the following format:
+There is always exactly four bytes of data in these messages.
+The data has the following format:
   `<1 byte write_flag><2-byte address><1-byte write_data>`

   The `write_flag` is either 0x80 to indicate a write to the given